frizzleb/tootsie/README.md

     * `medium`: If `web`, the image will be optimized for web usage.
 See below for details.
     * `content_type`: Content type of resultant file.
 The system will be able to guess basic types such as `image/jpeg`.

-Note that scaling always preserves the aspect ratio of the original image; in other words, if the original is 100 x 200, then passing the dimensions 100x100 will produce an image that is 50x100.
+Note that scaling always preserves the aspect ratio of the original image; in other words, if the original is 100x200, then passing the dimensions 100x100 will produce an image that is 50x100.
 Enabling cropping, however, will force the aspect ratio of the specified dimensions.

 If the option `medium` specifies `web`, the following additional transformations will be performed: